Send readable database change alerts from any app.

 Keep the integration boring.
 NotifyDB should sit beside your existing write path without becoming a hard dependency for saving user data.

-Use your backend, API route, worker, or webhook processor.
+Run the database agent beside your application or call NotifyDB from backend code.
 Do not expose project tokens in client-side JavaScript.

 Send useful fields, not everything